wichaksono/child-theme/README.md

 ## Description

 This is a comprehensive WordPress child theme that provides not only safe customization capabilities but also includes powerful developer tools for enhanced WordPress development workflow.
-Perfect for developers who need advanced features and client-friendly tools.
+Perfect for developers who need advanced features and client-friendly tools with a modular architecture.

 ## Features